shikhashikz/shikhashikz.github.io/_posts/2022-01-05-Marketing-Storytelling-NewYear.md

 Ending the week with:
 ***It's easy to be blissful in the meditative state.
 I value those days where I am able to hit the calm-thoughtless space for few seconds/ minutes and they are the most refreshing ones for me!
 I generally struggle on how to be in the meditative state throughout my waking hours!***

+and the trailing thought from Seth Godin:
+The mysterious muse sings that other people have genius and talent and I DON'T have that.
+When you are not happy and feel disheartened with your creative output and skill, the real reason is you are not happy with your PRACTICE.
+You don't need any new genes, to be the best version of your self.
+What you need is more PRACTICE.

-Next week I want to focus on Content with Intent in mind and ASK!
+Next week I want to focus on ***Content with Intent in mind*** and ***ASK!***